 Check to see if your medical insurance plan will help cover the costs of these.
 Options include:

 A program at the doctor’s office.
 Some may have plans that include sessions with dietitians or behavior experts.

 Pediatric weight management centers in a hospital or separate center.
 These may be similar to programs in medical offices and offer the support of several experts.

 Immersion camps or schools for teens.
 These programs are not like traditional "fat camps."
-They aim to change a child's behavior as much as help him lose weight.
+They aim to change a child's behavior as much as help them lose weight.
 While many kids slim down at the camps -- because of a low-calorie diet and more exercise -- they tend to gain the pounds back afterward.
 Immersion programs help kids learn ways to eat healthier and to exercise that they can keep doing when they get home and back to their "real lives."
 It might be a tough decision for you and your teen, but it could help in the long run.

 Although not teen-specific, commercial programs like Weight Watchers will accept kids ages 10 to 16 with written medical permission.
 TOPS (Take Off Pounds Sensibly) offers nonprofit group support and may allow kids.

 Medication.
 There are no prescription weight-loss medicines recommended for teens.
 These drugs can have serious health risks and side effects.
-If you're curious about medication or supplements for your kid, talk with his doctor.
+If you're curious about medication or supplements for your kid, talk with their doctor.

 Surgery.
 An operation to make the stomach smaller can help obese teens who haven't been able to lose weight any other way.
 It can work, but it has serious risks.
 Also, your insurance may not cover it.

 Surgery on its own won't cure obesity in teens.
-Your child will need to follow a special diet for the rest of his life.
+Your child will need to follow a special diet for the rest of their life.
 You should take this step only after careful consideration and a full evaluation by a team of child obesity experts.